hashicorp/vault/ui/lib/pki/README.md

 - ### [pki/tidy](../../app/models/pki/tidy.js)

   This model is used to manage [tidy](https://developer.hashicorp.com/vault/api-docs/secret/pki#tidy) operations in a few different contexts.
-All of the following endpoints share the same parameters _except_ `enabled` and `interval_duration` which are reserved for auto-tidy configuration settings.
+All of the following endpoints share the same parameters _except_ `enabled` and `interval_duration` which are reserved for auto-tidy operations only.

   > _`pki/tidy-status` does not use an Ember data model because it is read-only_